Stormwater Requirements for New Development Projects

 Operations and Maintenance Agreement

-For projects that are over 10,000 square feet, an Operation and Maintenance (O&M) Agreement must be completed and recorded with the San Mateo County Assessor-County Clerk-Recorder's Office.
+For projects that are required to install a stormwater treatment facility, an Operation and Maintenance (O&M) Agreement must be completed and recorded with the San Mateo County Assessor-County Clerk-Recorder's Office.
 The O&M Agreement will consist of the following five items:

 Annual Operation and Maintenance Verification